 If you were in an accident caused by someone else within the last three years and you sustained a whiplash injury in Newton Mearns as a result, you could be entitled to make a claim for personal injury compensation.
 Accident Advice Helpline can offer you all the help and support you need to make your claim.

 Whiplash injury refers to the “whipping” backwards and forwards of a victim’s head as a result of an impact at speed.
-Most commonly, whiplash injuries are caused in car accidents, but they are also sustained by horse riders and cyclists.
-Impact in contact sports can also cause a whiplash injury.
+Most commonly, whiplash injuries are caused by car accidents, but they are also sustained by horse riders and cyclists.
+Impact in contact sports can also cause a whiplash injury in Newton Mearns.
 In fact, any person thrown off-course when travelling fast can suffer from whiplash.